huz4f/huz4f/content/Articles/1st Article.md

 ---
->Spent first 10 days of jan completing a ML course that i had enrolled for 6 months ago (spent most of that time learning maths) after that i started studying for CompTIA A+ Got sick so staying in bed all day learnt to use AWS and made this website, \
+>Spent first 10 days of jan completing a ML course that i had enrolled for 6 months ago
+>(spent most of that time learning maths) after that i started studying for CompTIA A+
+>>Got sick, so staying in bed all day learnt to use AWS and made this website
+>

 i don't remember rn if i learnt anything else, will add here

 ---
 # Networks & CyberSecurity